sik247/AI_Repo/README.md

-# Generative-Deep-Learning
 CIFAR-10 Image Classification with Neural Network

-This project demonstrates the implementation of a neural network for image classification using the CIFAR-10 dataset.
-The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.
+This repository contains a Python implementation of a neural network for image classification using the CIFAR-10 dataset.
+The CIFAR-10 dataset is a collection of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.

+Overview
+The project is structured into sections covering data preparation, model building, training, evaluation, and visualization of predictions on random test images.

 Requirements
+Make sure you have the following installed:

 Python 3.x
 TensorFlow 2.x
 NumPy
 Matplotlib
-Setup
-Install the required libraries:
+You can install the required dependencies using the following command:

 bash
 Copy code
 pip install numpy matplotlib tensorflow
+Setup
 Clone the repository:

 bash
 Copy code
 git clone https://github.com/yourusername/your-repo.git
 cd your-repo
+Open the project in your preferred Python environment.

 Usage
 1. Prepare Data
-Load and preprocess the CIFAR-10 dataset:
+In this section, we load and preprocess the CIFAR-10 dataset.

 python
 Copy code